Anthony Hamilton (snooker player): 2000–2006

 He reached the quarter-finals of the World Championship on three later occasions (2002, 2004 and 2007), but without reaching the semi-final stage.
 In 2002, he lost 6–13 to eventual winner Peter Ebdon.
-In 2004, he made two consecutive to come from 0–2 down to level at 2–2 in his quarter-final against eventual champion Ronnie O'Sullivan, but eventually lost the match 3–13.
+In 2004, Hamilton lost the first seven frames of his quarter-final match against eventual champion Ronnie O'Sullivan and went on to a 3–13 defeat, losing the match with a session to spare.
 Hamilton's 438 points scored in this match are a record low for a World Championship Quarter-final.
 He also has the highest ever points total in a first-round match at the Crucible, 1271 against Chris Small in 1999, though he lost this match 9–10.
 In 1997 he reached the second round; facing John Parrott at this stage, he scored 414 unanswered points in frames 1–5, but still lost the match (this is the second-highest number of unanswered points in Crucible history; the record was set by John Higgins against Hamilton in the second round in 2000).
 Hamilton did not fare well in the 2006 World Championship, losing 1–10 in the opening round to Mark Williams.
 However, a strong two seasons ensured that he reclaimed a top-16 place.